 En suite shared-room accommodation

-Fee 2017 included: 6 nights’ accommodation in a shared en suite room,
+6 nights’ accommodation in a shared en suite room

 and the first night’s dinner.

-PLEASE NOTE that this doesn’t cover 5 evening meals, which will be mainly in local pubs (this may change in 2018).
+5 evening meals, which will be mainly in local pubs.

-Together we’ll explore on foot the local ancient stone circles, holed stones and hilltop carns, significant sites, holy wells, coastpath and coves (Boswedden House is very close to the sea), and their stories, after starting each day with some quiet writing and the inspiration of some poetry or prose in relation to place.
+Together we explore on foot the local ancient holy wells, stone circles, quoits, holed stones, hilltop carns, significant sites, coastpath and coves (Boswedden House is very close to the sea), and their stories, after starting each day with some quiet writing and the inspiration of some poetry or prose in relation to place.
 We might see seals and dolphins; we’ll visit the Mermaid of Zennor.